 Having a company car is a great benefit, especially if you have to travel a lot for your job.
 It’s nice to have a vehicle but not worry about the maintenance or wear and tear that comes after racking up the miles.

 However, company cars have their drawbacks, especially when it comes to car accidents.
 Collisions involving company vehicles can be very complex issues.
 If you’ve been involved in one of these accidents, it may be helpful to speak with a company car accident attorney to help you understand your rights.

 Who Pays for the Damage After a Company Car Accident?

 Determining who pays after a car accident is slightly more complicated when you’re in an accident in your company car.
-Your employer may be liable for the other party’s damages, and in some cases, you may be to blame.
+Your employer may be liable for the other party’s damages, or vicariously liable.
+In other cases, you may be to blame.

 An employer can be the one liable for something that their employee does.
 That’s because the employee is the agent of the employer when they’re driving for work.
 Vicarious liability is also called respondeat superior.

 The primary test for deciding if vicarious liability applies is to determine whether the employee is acting within the scope of their employment when the accident occurs.